supercontainers/compspec-go/docs/design.md

 ### Extractor

 An **extractor** is a core plugin that knows how to retrieve metadata about a host.
-An extractor is ususally going to be run for two cases:
+An extractor is usually going to be run for two cases:

 1. During CI to extract (and save) metadata about a particular build to put in a compatibility artifact.
 2. During image selection to extract information about the host to compare to.